Story and tone

 Over time, the visions become increasingly sinister and disturbingly realistic, pushing him to plan a trip there to finally uncover what truly happened.
 Pay phones continue to ring incessantly whenever Finney is nearby, as if someone – or something – is desperately trying to reach him from the other side.
 The calls feel ominous, echoing fragments of the past and warning of something still unresolved.

 Under the pretext of working as intern counselors, the teenagers travel to a remote summer camp hidden deep in the woods.
 What begins as a seemingly ordinary trip soon turns into a nightmare.
-At the camp, something ancient and terrifying awaits them – a monster that no longer belongs to the world of the living, but feels as if it has crawled straight out of hell itself.
+At the camp, an ancient monster awaits, no longer living, as if it crawled straight from hell.

 Themes

 In the sequel, renowned horror director Scott Derrickson and screenwriter K. Robert Cargill take a slightly different approach to the story.
-Instead of meticulously recreating the authentic atmosphere of quiet horror and psychological tension characteristic of Stephen King’s works, the filmmakers openly draw inspiration from much more straightforward and recognizable classic slasher films.
+Instead of King’s subtle horror, filmmakers draw from straightforward, recognizable slasher films.

-The events now unfold in the early 1980s, the golden age of the slasher genre, when horror films were dominated by masked killers, summer camps, and groups of teenagers facing unimaginable danger.
-This shift in tone gives the film a more nostalgic and stylistically familiar feel, echoing the spirit of the cult films of that era.
+Set in the early 1980s slasher era, with masked killers, camps, and teens facing danger.
+This tonal shift adds nostalgia, echoing the style of cult films from that era.
 The plot relies more heavily on suspense, tension, and traditional horror clichés, capturing the raw energy and simplicity that made early slasher films so memorable.

 In addition, Derrickson does not shy away from using his own tricks.
 The sinister dreams with gruesome bloody massacres are stylistically and thematically reminiscent of the insane 8mm documentary footage from Sinister (2012), probably the director’s best film, also starring Ethan Hawke.